Touring the Highlands in an electric car

 Hiring an electric car for your adventure is straightforward, with several options available in Inverness, known as the capital of the Highlands.
 Companies such as Sixt and Arnold Clark offer electric vehicle rentals, with branches at the airport and in the city centre.

-Picking up your car in Inverness allows you to head straight onto the North Coast 500 route.
+Picking up your car in Inverness allows you to head straight onto the North Coast 500 route and some top hotels.
 This is the ultimate road trip in Scotland, taking you along over 500 miles of striking north coast scenery.
 The route has seen significant investment in charging infrastructure, making it easier than ever to explore.
 Apps such as Zap-Map can help you locate available chargers in real time, ensuring a smooth journey.
+The Ulbster Arms hotel in Halkirk, Thurso offers some of the best luxury accommodation on the NC500 in Caithness.

 The far north of Scotland is a region of wild beauty, rugged coastlines and historic sites, making it a fantastic destination for your eco-friendly road trip.
 If you’re coming from overseas, remember that we drive on the left in Scotland, and familiarise yourself with local driving rules.
 Roads are generally well-maintained here, although some single-track routes demand extra caution and an understanding of passing place etiquette.
 Wildlife is abundant, so stay alert, particularly at dawn and dusk when deer are more active.